 Current trading day number of the simulation, starting with the end of the lookback period.
 Periods with no bars, such as weekends and holidays, are skipped.

 int, normally read/only

-- NumBars and StartBar are only valid after the asset was loaded.
+- NumBars and StartBar are only valid after the asset history was loaded.

 - The Bar number is increased on every run, but not always by 1.
 Bars are skipped when they are not used in the simulation, f.i. when the simulation starts at a certain StartDate, or when WFO cycles are trained.
 Bars from the price history preceding the LookBack period are then skipped, causing Bar to start with a high number after the initial run.

 - The number of bars spent in drawdown, and other bar statistics at the end of the simulation can be found under Strategy statistics.